Springwood High School

 Junior School

-In HSIE, both History and Geography are mandatory from Kindergarten to Year 10.
+In HSIE, both Geography and History are mandatory from Kindergarten to Year 10.
 Students learn specific historical and geographical concepts and skills in History and Geography.
 They also have an opportunity to learn more about people and the societies and environments in which they live through elective subjects.

-In History , Years 7 and 8 students will study ancient civilizations and medieval societies in Europe, South America and Asia.
+Junior Geography focuses on contemporary geographical challenges to Australia and the world; students will explore the interactions between humans and their environment.
+Topics include water scarcity, human wellbeing, migration, food security and landforms & landscapes.
+In History, Years 7 and 8 students will study ancient civilizations and medieval societies in Europe, South America and Asia.
 In Year 9 and 10 the pivotal events of the Twentieth Century, in Australia and across the world, are the focus.
-Junior Geography focuses on contemporary geographical challenges to Australia and the world, students will explore the interactions between humans and their environment.
-Topics include water scarcity, migration, food security and landforms & landscapes.

-A range of elective courses are offered in years 9 and 10, students can choose 1 to 4 of these electives in Stage 5 and they will contribute to their formal ROSA qualification.
+A range of elective courses are offered in years 9 and 10, and they will contribute to their formal ROSA qualification.

 Globe Ex emphasises the physical, social, cultural and political influences on people, places and environments.
-It aims to build an holistic understanding of the world.
-In this course, students investigate many areas of the world, both human and physical and they learn to question why the world is the way it is.
-The wellbeing of societies and environments depend on the quality of interactions between people and the natural world.
-Topics are: Physical Geography; Global Citizenship OR Development Geography; and Investigating Asia OR Land use economics.
+It aims to build a holistic understanding of the world.
+In this course, students investigate many areas of the world, both human and physical, and they learn to question why the world is the way it is.
+The wellbeing of societies and environments depends on the quality of interactions between people and the natural world.
+Topics are Oceanography; Physical and human variations within a continent; Geopolitics; Physical Geography; Global Citizenship OR Development Geography; and Investigating Asia OR Land use economics.

 Senior School

-In the senior school, students have a wide range of subjects to choose from, delivered by experienced teachers who are passionate about their subject.
-Subjects include :
+In senior school, students have a wide range of subjects to choose from, delivered by experienced teachers who are passionate about their subject.
+Subjects include:

 Ancient History, where students explore ancient societies, methods of warfare, major events, influential people and the archaeology of ancient sites.
 This course focuses on the development of Egyptian, Greek, Roman and Eastern civilizations.